chadlanoway/Bottle-of-Rhumb/README.md

 [**▶ Live Demo**](http://184.72.204.18:8000/)

 An interactive web app for planning **sailing or boating routes**.
-Draw waypoints on the map and let the app automatically calculate the safest path over open water, avoiding land masses using an H3 hex-grid land mask.
+Draw waypoints on the map and let the app automatically calculate paths over open water, avoiding land masses using an H3 hex-grid land mask.

 ![Screenshot](Screenshot.png)